wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+10.1.
+Privacy

+   With the ECS option, the network address of the client that initiated the resolution becomes visible to all servers involved in the resolution process.
+Additionally, it will be visible from any network traversed by the DNS packets.

    To protect users' privacy, Recursive Resolvers are strongly encouraged to conceal part of the IP address of the user by